 Don't wait for disaster to strike.
 Have a plan before you and anyone else gets in the water.
 Keep in mind that most experts may disagree on what you should do when caught in a rip, since each one is different.
 But they agree on 3 things.
 Don't panic, call for help, and don't fight the rip.
 It is important that no one EVER swim alone.
 And you should always have someone on the beach as a spotter unless you are swimming near life guards.
 Even then, don't rely on a life guard to watch your children.
 YOU are there to guard their life first.

-Make sure everyone know to:
+Make sure everyone knows to:

 - Stay calm.
 Yell for help, but don't panic.
 Panic kills.

 - Conserve energy.
 Don't try to swim to shore as you will tire yourself.
 Stay afloat, wave to get attention, and wait until the rip breaks naturally.
-Most move in circles and it will likely bring you back to the shore.
+Most rips move in circles and it will likely bring you back to the shore.
 Some strong swimmers may swim parallel to the shore to swim out of the rip.
 But this doesn't always work.

 - Once free, wait for help or swim back to shore.
 Make sure you swim around the rip, not back into its grip.